Lumexralph/blockchain-study/smart-contracts-ethereum/README.md

 This JSON can be used by any application that wants to access the Faucet contract once it is deployed.
 Using the ABI, an application such as a wallet or DApp browser can construct transactions that call the functions in Faucet with the correct arguments and argument types.

 All that is needed for an application to interact with a contract is an **ABI** and the **address** where the contract has been deployed.

+### Events

+Events are a way for your smart contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.
+When you call a function on a smart contract, you can emit an event.
+The event is stored in the transaction's log, which is a special data structure in the Ethereum blockchain.
+Your front-end application can then listen for these events and update the UI accordingly.

+When a transaction completes (successfully or not), it produces a transaction receipt.
+The transaction receipt contains log entries that provide information about the actions that occurred during the execution of the transaction.
+Events are the Solidity high-level objects that are used to construct these logs.